 The EU is built around a number of institutions.

 The European Parliament

-This is the only directly elected EU institution and is currently made up of 751 Members, who are voted in across the EU every five years under a system of proportional representation.
+This is directly elected by the citizens of the EU member countries.
+It is currently made up of 751 Members, who are voted in across the EU every five years under a system of proportional representation.
 73 of them are from the UK.